10 Cool And Unusual Things To Do In Alabama In 2022

-Alabama is one southern state I have found intriguing for a really long time.
-Home to several historically relevant landmarks from the American Civil Rights Movement, Alabama is famous for gorgeous gulf-coast beaches, southern hospitality, and college football.
-So within a single day, I ended up planning my solo trip to the southern state of Alabama.
+Alabama is a southern state I have found intriguing for a really long time.
+Home to several historically relevant landmarks from the American Civil Rights Movement, Alabama is famous for gorgeous Gulf-coast beaches, southern hospitality, and college football.
+So, within a single day, I ended up planning my solo trip to the southern state of Alabama.

 Read More: 10 Things To Do In Southern California – Travel Guide

-I usually don’t share my travel plans with anyone, but Alabama really got me excited, and now I can’t help myself!
-So without wasting any further time, scroll down and find out all the unusual things you can do in Alabama this year!
+I usually don’t share my travel plans with anyone.
+However, Alabama really got me excited, and now I can’t help myself!
+So, without wasting any further time, scroll down and find out all the unusual things you can do in Alabama this year!

 But before that, don’t forget to groove a little to,